aptos-labs/aptos-core/terraform/helm/logger/README.md

 1. Install Helm v3: https://helm.sh/docs/intro/install/
 2. Configure `kubectl` with the Kubernetes cluster you wish to use.
 3. Set the value `logger.name` to `<owner-name>-<node-type>`, e.g. `novi-pfn`
-4. Set the value `serviceAccount.name` to an existing fullnode or validator service account, or do a role binding, e.g. with `diem-validator-psp`.
+4. Set the value `serviceAccount.name` to an existing fullnode or validator service account, or do a role binding, e.g. with `aptos-validator-psp`.
 5. Configure any of the other helm values if applicable.
 An example to connect to `mainnet` is included in the `values` directory.
 If unset, the fullnode will connect to premainnet by default.
 6. Install the release, setting any options: